Jeongho-Choi/Jeongho-Choi.github.io/_pages/research.md

 Mitchell, Sara McLaughlin, Elise Pizzi, Carly Millerd and <strong>Jeongho Choi</strong>.
 "Does Government Response to Natural Disasters Explain Violence?
 The Case of the Sendero Luminoso and Conflict in Peru."
 (R&R)

 <strong>Choi, Jeongho</strong>.
 "Evolving Populist Rhetoric: How Public Approval Shapes its Employment."
+(R&R)

 Ma, Haofeng and <strong>Jeongho Choi</strong><sup>+</sup>.
 "National versus Ethnic Language: How Does the Language of Instruction in Schools Shape Ethnic Minorities' Political Support?"